 You have a well and a pump, now what?
-It is time to condition your water!
-Water conditioning (ie: water treatment) is often over looked but is never underappreciated.
+It is time to treat your water!
+Water treatment is often over looked but is never underappreciated.
 Most water in Minnesota has some level of natural mineralization in it.
-It could be hard water, high iron, or higher than wanted arsenic levels.
-We offer many simple water conditioning appliances that can help improve your water quality.
+It could be hard water, high iron, or higher than wanted levels of arsenic, manganese.
+We offer many simple water treatment appliances that can improve your water quality.
 Our primary product lines include water softeners, iron filters, and reverse osmosis units.
 We can also construct custom treatment appliances and systems that can handle an extremely wide range of impurities.

 How Do Softeners Work?

-People often ask, how do water softeners work? water softeners have two primary components; a brine tank and a sand bed.
-The sand bed is what your water flows through to remove hardness ions.
-The brine tank is what holds your softener salt that mixes with the brine rinse water that recharges your sand bed.
+People often ask, how do water softeners work? water softeners have two primary components; a brine tank and a resin tank.
+The resin tank is what your water flows through to remove hardness ions.
+The brine tank is what holds your softener salt that mixes with the brine rinse water that recharges your resin tank.
 Understanding that we are all not chemistry majors, we will try to keep this explanation simple. hardness ions have a positive charge, salt has a negative charge.
-So a softener uses the negative charge of the sand to attract the hardness ions out of the water that flows through the sand bed, the brine solution is then used to attract the hardness ions out of the sand and then is flushed down the drain.
+So a softener uses the negative charge of the resin to attract the hardness ions out of the water that flows through the resin tank, the brine solution is then used to attract the hardness ions out of the resin and then is flushed down the drain.

 You might be thinking, why doesn’t the water taste like salt?
 It’s because the water that makes it to your faucets doesn’t actually ever touch the salt itself.
-The salt is used to give the sand bed an ionic charge to attract the hardness ions.
-When you here a softener “running”, the water that is being expelled is the salty brine mix that is flushing through the sand bed. that last cycle that runs on a softener is the back wash cycle which rinses any left over salty brine out of the sand bed tank.
+The salt is used to give the resin tank an ionic charge to attract the hardness ions.
+When you here a softener “running”, the water that is being expelled is the salty brine mix that is flushing through the resin tank.
+The last cycle that runs on a softener is the back wash cycle which rinses any left over salty brine out of the resin tank.

-Iron filters work very similarly to water softners, but have a single sand bed tank that is filled with a medium specially designed to attract iron.
-The filters simply let water run through the sand bed stripping most of the iron from the water.
-They have a simple rinse and backwash cycle that expels the collected iron from the sand bed down the drain.
+Iron filters work very similarly to water softeners, but have a single resin tank that is filled with a resin specially designed to attract iron.
+The filters simply let water run through the resin stripping almost all of the iron from the water.
+They have a simple rinse and backwash cycle that expels the collected iron from the resin down the drain.

 In a typical system the iron filter is staged before a water softener, by removing the iron, a water softener will work more efficiently to work on the ions it is truly meant to remove.
 An iron filter will help your softener consume less salt and further reduce iron staining in your toilets, sinks and clothes.
 Iron filters should be serviced yearly to remove iron build up in some of the components of the iron filter.
 Call today to setup your maintenance to ensure that your iron filter continues to efficiently remove iron.